Origamijr/RASPPPy/README.md

 - saving and loading patches
 - some basic math and dsp
 - audio input/output
+- some advanced objects for VAD and ASR
 - Basic GUI to play patches

 ### Planned for near future
+- Dynamically loading objects from a specified directory for easy extension
-- Built in models for VAD, ASR, TTS, and VC (also maybe Llama as an extension)
+- Built in models for TTS, and VC
 - Actual GUI editor
 - Replicating most of the Pd library of basic blocks
 - Refining installation/execution process
+- Building into a standalone application

 ### Planned for far future
 - Faster dsp backend (may or may not be possible)
 - Pytorch library of objects for possibly training within the interface
-- Wider Multimedia capabilities (e.g. Video using OpenCV)
+- Wider Multimedia capabilities (e.g. Video using OpenCV, WebGL or Live2D would be cool too)
-- Building into a standalone application